-The location of opportunities for this habitat type is far more restricted than for the previous two (Figure 43), due to the requirement for being located on floodplains.
-The river networks in the north of the county offer some opportunities, but there are very few opportunities in the south of Buckinghamshire.
+The location of opportunities for this habitat type is far more restricted than for the previous two (Figure 43) due to the requirement for being located on floodplains.
+The river networks in the north of the study area offer some opportunities, but there are very few opportunities in the south of Milton Keynes (especially the south-west).
 A few of these locations are opportunity areas for two or more services.
-When considering opportunity close to existing habitats (Figure 44), there are very few opportunity areas.
+There are very few opportunities close to existing habitats (Figure 44).

-Figure 39: Existing broadleaved and mixed woodland, and combined opportunities for new woodland, across Buckinghamshire.
+Figure 39 Existing broadleaved and mixed woodland, and combined opportunities for new woodland, across Milton Keynes.

-Figure 40: Combined opportunities for new woodland across Buckinghamshire, restricted to areas that are ecologically connected to existing woodlands.
+Figure 40 Combined opportunities for new woodland across Milton Keynes, restricted to areas that are ecologically connected to existing woodlands.

-Figure 41: Existing semi-natural grasslands, and combined opportunities for new grasslands, across Buckinghamshire.
+Figure 41 Existing semi-natural grasslands, and combined opportunities for new grasslands, across Milton Keynes.

-Figure 42: Combined opportunities for new semi-natural grasslands across Buckinghamshire, restricted to areas that are ecologically connected to existing grasslands.
+Figure 42 Combined opportunities for new semi-natural grasslands across Milton Keynes, restricted to areas that are ecologically connected to existing grasslands.

-Figure 43: Existing wet grasslands and wetlands, and combined opportunities for new wetlands, across Buckinghamshire.
+Figure 43 Existing wet grasslands and wetlands, and combined opportunities for new wetlands, across Milton Keynes.

-Figure 44: Combined opportunities for new wet grasslands and wetlands across Buckinghamshire, restricted to areas that are ecologically connected to existing wetlands.
+Figure 44 Combined opportunities for new wet grasslands and wetlands across Milton Keynes, restricted to areas that are ecologically connected to existing wetlands.